vladcalin/gemstone/docs/creating_a_service.rst

 Exposing public methods
 ~~~~~~~~~~~~~~~~~~~~~~~

-Public methods can be exposed by decorating them with the :py:func:`pymicroservice.public_method` decorator
+Public methods can be exposed by decorating them with the :py:func:`gemstone.public_method` decorator

 ::

-    class MyMicroService(PyMicroService):
+    class MyMicroService(MicroService):

         # stuff